JeanRochCoulon/cva6/docs/design_spec/source/cva6_axi.rst

    This chapter introduces the AXI memory interface signals of CVA6.
 Most of the signals are supported by CVA6, the tables summarizing the signals identify the exceptions.

+   In the following tables, the *Src* column tells whether the signal is driven by Manager ou Subordinate.